-About a year ago, I sneered that there was nothing “authentically skinhead” about owning a genuine Crombie.
+About a year ago, I sneered that there was nothing “authentically skinhead” about genuine Crombies.
 With no small amount of inverted snobbery, I suggested there was no point in getting one unless you were an “MP, diplomat or KGB agent“.
-Well, that was before I had one.
-Since then, I have sussed an unbelievable bargain for a black Crombie Retro Coat in mint condition.
+Well, that was then.
+But last month, I sussed an unbelievable bargain for a Crombie Retro Coat in mint condition.
 Now I think real Crombies are the dog’s bollocks.
-Whereas I once scoffed at the 4-Skins’ sarcastic putdown, “I wear a cheap crombie, and that’s about all”, today I sing along with conviction.
+Whereas I once scoffed at the 4-Skins’ putdown, “I wear a cheap crombie, and that’s about all”, today I sing along with conviction.

 Having reached crombie nirvana, so to speak, I shall celebrate with this little feature.
-Given that the Torygraph already printed a decent general history of the Crombie a few years ago, I will focus on the skinhead angle, while also incorporating my own experience with different variations of the coat.
+Since the Torygraph already printed a decent general history of the Crombie a few years ago, I will focus on the skinhead angle while also incorporating my own experience with different variations of the coat.

 First things first.
 In his famous fashion notebook found at the end of Nick Knight’s ‘Skinhead’ book of 1982, Jim Ferguson makes the following claim:

 The ‘Crombie’ is usually considered the skinhead coat – but only in the broadest sense of the word ‘skinhead’ can this be accepted.
 Skinhead haircuts & Crombies missed each other by the better part of a year and ‘Crombie boys’ as they became known often had shoulder length hair.
 The first time I ever saw a skinhead haircut and a Crombie on the same person was in 1978 or 9.